metabrainz/listenbrainz-server/docs/developers/architecture.rst

 the hash and data into the database and returns a new MessyBrainz ID.

 Once the writer receives MSIDs from MessyBrainz, it combines those with the listens and inserts the listens in the listen table.
-The insert deduplicate listens based on a (user, timestamp, track) triplet i.e. at a given timestamp, a user can have a track entry only once.
+The insert deduplicate listens based on a (user, timestamp, track_name) triplet i.e. at a given timestamp, a user can have a track entry only once.
 As you can see, listens of different tracks at the same timestamp are allowed for a user.
 The database returns the "unique" listens to the writer which publishes those to Unique queue.